 - ZIP – A ZIP file can be created to package, compress and encrypt one or more files.
 ZIP files are very useful for reducing disk space, minimizing transmission times and for keeping related files organized together.

-Get Acquainted with Our File Transfer Glossary
+Get Acquainted with Our File Transfer Software

 Keep your tech terminology in tip-top shape with the GoAnywhere File Transfer Glossary.
 And keep your file transfers in tip-top shape with GoAnywhere MFT.
 This software solution helps to secure, centralize, and streamline your file transfers.